BAJAJ FINSERV DIRECT LIMITED

 Over-relying on historical data

-Past performance doesn’t always predict future outcomes
+Past performance doesn’t always predict future performance

 Not accounting for one-time events

-Temporary earnings or losses can distort ratios
+Temporary earnings or losses can distort ratios and lead to misleading conclusions

 Conclusion